kelude/docs/docs/lemp/mysql.md

 sudo dpkg -i mysql-apt-config_0.8.36-1_all.deb
 ```

-If your `wget` command can not found:
+If your `wget` command can not be found:

 ```bash
 sudo apt install wget gnupg lsb-release -y